JonnHenry/StructOfSearch/README.md

 # StructOfSearch

-Some structures used in algorithms of search in artificial inteligence Install packages in R
+Some structures used in algorithms of search in artificial intelligence

+Install packages in R

         Install from GitHub :  devtools::install_github("JonnHenry/StructOfSearch")